kaltura/DeveloperPortalDocs/documentation/player-sdk/iOS-Player-Lifecycle-API.md

 This article describes how to use the iOS Player Lifecycle API when creating a KPViewController instance to manage the lifecycle of this instance.

-## How to Create a KPViewController Instance
+## Creating a KPViewController Instance
 After creating the Player, implement the following objective:

 ```objective_c
 -(instancetype)initWithConfiguration:(KPPlayerConfig *)configuration;
 ```

-## How to Remove a Player Instance
+## Removing a Player Instance
 To remove an instance, implement the following objective:
 ```objective_c
 -(void)removePlayer;
 ```

-## How to Reset a Player Instance
+## Resetting a Player Instance
-Resetting a Player instance means that the Player is live and ready for a changeConfiguration:
+Resetting a Player instance means that the Player is live and ready for a changeConfiguration.

+Use the following objective to reset the Player instance:

 ```objective_c
 -(void)resetPlayer;
 ```

-## How to Change the Configuration
+## Changing the Configuration
-To change the configuration, load a new config object to the old Player instance:
+To change the configuration, load a new configuration object to the old Player instance as following:
-**(ONLY if you resetPlayer before)**
+Remember to use this **ONLY if you used resetPlayer previously**.

 ```objective_c
 -(void)changeConfiguration:(KPPlayerConfig *)config;
 ```

-## How to Release and Save position?
+## Releasing and Saving a Position
 This option enables you to save the position of the Player when switching between views, since the Player will be opened again (you will need to call Resume Player when opening again - see below for details):

 ```objective_c
 -(void)releaseAndSavePosition;
 ```

-## How to Resume a Player
+## Resuming a Player
-When a Player is released and its position saved, this option resumes the Player:
+When a Player is released and its position saved, the following option resumes the Player:

 ```objective_c
 -(void)resumePlayer;